-This blog has some advertising (Google AdWords), but does not accept advertising from vendors, nor does it publish paid-for or sponsored content.
+This blog has some advertising (Google AdSense), but does not accept advertising from vendors, nor does it publish paid-for or sponsored content (see also my Contact page).
 I am open to approaches from vendors to write about their products, services, business, etc, and will (very) occasionally publish guest blog posts.
 However, as editor/blogger, I am selective about content, aiming to remain focused on online AEC collaboration and related developments.
 With the exception of guest posts, all opinions are mine and any mistakes are down to me.

 This blog began life in September 2005 on TypePad, but was migrated to a self-hosted instance of WordPress in April 2011.
 As a result of that migration, some links and images did not survive the transition.
 I endeavoured to fix broken links (but as some websites and blogs have changed or disappeared some links will never work) and to reinstate images, but there will still be some gaps.
 Apologies for any such issues.